 Cotton is certified, recycling is on the rise, value chain processes are improved – but it’s not enough.
 We need to look at the whole system and explore how it can be changed from the bottom up.

-The Planet First program aims to find planet positive technologies that will not only focus on circularity and climate change, but also consider all aspects of earth’s natural support systems: Land, Water, Ocean, Climate and Biodiversity.
-As these systems are deeply connected, we simply cannot address only one as they impact each other.
+The Planet First program is a scale up from our our previous collaboration with HKRITA, named Recycling Revolution (2016-2019).
+It aims to find planet positive technologies that will not only focus on circularity and climate change, but also consider all aspects of earth’s natural support systems.

 Raising the bar